OSGeo/gdal/doc/source/programs/gdal_raster_select.rst

 :program:`gdal raster select` can be used to select and re-order a subset of raster bands from a raster dataset.

+This subcommand is also available as a potential step of :ref:`gdal_raster_pipeline_subcommand`

 Standard options
 ++++++++++++++++